The CDC Has Just Had To Remind People Not To Wash And Reuse Condoms

-When it comes to the act of having sex, there seems to be a small group of people who figure that if they are reusing the appliance, they may as well reuse that appliance’s protective cover as well.
+When it comes to the act of having sex, there seems to be a small group of people who figure that if they are reusing the appendage, they may as well reuse that appendage’s protective cover as well.
 In other words, people are washing and reusing their condoms between sex acts.

 While many people cannot comprehend reusing a condom, there appears to enough people doing this that the Center for Disease Control and Prevention (CDC) has issued a warning against it.